Arizona: A lifetime of places to explore

-I've been fascinated with Arizona since I rolled across Hoover Dam in my VW bus in 1973.
+I've been fascinated with the 48th state since I rolled across Hoover Dam in my VW bus in 1973.
 Since then I set out to see every town and stretch of open road and explore all the state's canyons, mountains and desert highways.

-I've lived in Scottsdale for the past 20 years.
-I also spent a few years in Flagstaff, Clarkdale, Tempe and Phoenix and a few months in Sedona.
-I was fortunate to live five years in a rustic, white house on Route 66 in Flagstaff where my spirit for Arizona adventure grew into a passion.
+I've lived in the Phoenix area for the past 30 years.
+I also spent a decade in Northern Arizona in Flagstaff, Sedona and Clarkdale.
+I lived five years in a rustic, white house on Route 66 in Flagstaff where my spirit for Arizona adventures grew into a passion.

 I watched the Mother Road and its attractions fade as the rush of an interstate highway swept across Northern Arizona.
 And I witnessed Route 66's recovery two decades later.
 Travelers returned to see what was left of the midcentury glory days of "motoring west" on the old highway.

 I've rolled up a half-million miles in 40 years criss-crossing the state as a journalist, on weekend road trips and hiking treks into the Canyon.
 But there is so much more to see.
 And I still haven't been to Giselea or the Slaughter Ranch in the far southeastern corner of Arizona.

 In the past few years, I've been out there on a deeper drive into old Arizona to get a better feel for its character and characters.
 I shot most of the photos in the last three years.